TezBaydu/Resume-project/readme.md

 ## to do ##
 Need to rename this so it is personal as LMS is going through standard Rosie project it looks like...

+## Current ##
+5. Renamed successfuly in Github

+## to do ##
+Stall project and follow LMS version on 'Rosie'.
+Potentially return to it is wanting to create one for self.